The Speed Limit on the Drew University Campus is 15mph

 Persons receiving more than three summonses in less than one academic year may lose their parking privileges and additional fines may be assessed.

-Seniors and juniors in the College of Liberal Arts (CLA), Theological and Graduate students, students who commute, the faculty and staff of Drew (including the employees of Drew’s vendors) may apply for a parking permit.
+Seniors and juniors in the College of Liberal Arts (Undergraduate), Theological and Graduate students, students who commute, the faculty and staff of Drew (including the employees of Drew’s vendors) may apply for a parking permit.
 Resident freshmen and sophomores are not eligible for annual parking privileges.

 You may not register a vehicle for someone other than yourself.
 Students eligible to obtain a permit may only do so for their own vehicles, and the vehicle must belong to that student or to the person paying the student’s University bill.

 Permission to drive or park a motor vehicle on campus is a privilege, not a right to which one is entitled by reason of enrollment in or employment by the University.
 A parking permit does not insure a parking space.
 Insufficient parking places in any one lot is no excuse for illegal parking.

 It is expected that students who purchase a decal or who bring a car on campus at any time have read and understand all of these traffic and parking regulations.
 Any vehicle that is required to be registered by the State of NJ is subject to these regulations.